mminichino/YCSB/couchbase3/README.md

 You can set the following properties (with the default settings applied):

  - couchbase.host=127.0.0.1: The hostname from one server.
- - couchbase.bucket=default: The bucket name to use.
+ - couchbase.bucket=ycsb: The bucket name to use.
  - couchbase.password=: The password of the bucket.
  - couchbase.syncMutationResponse=true: If mutations should wait for the response to complete.
  - couchbase.persistTo=0: Persistence durability requirement